diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 If the CPUs are not fully utilized, you need to figure out why.
 There are several likely causes:
 1. Insufficent load
 2. I/O-bound.
-You can determine whether an application is disk-bound using iostat or perfmon, and whether it is bandwidth-limited by monitoring traffic levels on your network.
+You can determine whether an application is disk-bound using `iostat` or perfmon, and whether it is bandwidth-limited by `monitoring traffic levels on your network`.
 3. Externally bound
 If your application depends on external services such as a database or web service, the bottleneck may not be in your code.
 You can test for this by using a profiler or database administration tools to determine how much time is being spent waiting for answers from the external service.
 4. Lock contention